Dr Catherine Butler

 - Public engagement with socio-environmental issues

-- Social practice, consumption and environmental sustainability
+- Social practice, behaviour and environmental sustainability

 - Qualitative research methods